inspec/inspec/docs/dev/deprecation.md

 The most important goal of the deprecation facility was to collect decisions about what actions should be taken for a deprecation in a central place, so that it is easier to handle major version changes.

+### Audience

+The deprecation facility is intended to be used by core InSpec developers, contributors, and resource developers.
+The configuration file, while intended to be easily understood and editable, is not intended to be modified by a typical InSpec user.
+The configuration present there should be considered part of the "release configuration," not part of the "runtime configuration."

 ### Example

 ```